TEDx talk, "Relapse is Part of Recovery": https://www.youtube.com/watch?v=GVkL3glwL8g

 -Keynote speaker for the Independent Living Conference in Sacramento

--Panel member on "Recovery: The Promise of Hope" (online versions seen by 2000+ people)
+-Panel member on "Recovery: The Promise of Hope" (online version seen by 3000+ people)

 - Mental Health Association (MHA) "Hope & Courage Award" for exceptional community service in mental health in 2017